Show 2: Arabian Nights (feat. James Taylor and His All-Star Band)

 James Taylor, Northwell at Jones Beach Theater: 8/31/24

-At night, my Dad, his boys, and Tita Hilda would occasionally set up karoake sessions in which they would sing along to The Beatles, James Taylor and Supertramp.
+At night, my Dad, his boys, and Tita Hilda would occasionally set up karaoke sessions in which they would sing along to The Beatles, James Taylor and Supertramp.
 I remember the chorus of Lionel Richie’s “Hello” belted with the blunt Filipino accent that changes “F”s into “P"s:

 “Hello, is it me you’re looking por?
 ‘Cause I wonder where you are…”